SweetsRepo/SweetsRepo.github.io/_posts/2017-03-12-FirstResults.markdown

 <img src="/images/fulls/03.png" class="fit image">

-Note that this is accomplished by feeding a set of linearly space values along the range of interest (RoI).The true distribution is shown by the green line, while the generated distribution is shown by the blue line.
+Note that this is accomplished by feeding a set of linearly space values along the range of interest (RoI).The true distribution is shown by the orange line, while the generated distribution is shown by the blue line.
 The discrepancy occurs because of the low feedback on relatively rare values along the edges of the distribution.
 In future work this should be correctable by implementing